 Terraform CLI Compatibility

-Stategraph is a state management and visualization layer that drives Terraform for plan and apply.
-Some Terraform CLI commands have direct Stategraph equivalents, some are subsumed by Stategraph's transaction model, and some have no analog (and do not need one).
+Stategraph is a state management and visualization layer that drives Terraform or OpenTofu for plan and apply.
+Some CLI commands have direct Stategraph equivalents, some are subsumed by Stategraph's transaction model, and some have no analog (and do not need one).
+A few commands (query, stacks, state identities) exist only in Terraform, not OpenTofu; the tables note these.

-The tables below map each standard Terraform CLI command (and the HCL constructs that replace some of them) to its closest Stategraph counterpart.
+The tables below map each standard Terraform or OpenTofu CLI command (and the HCL constructs that replace some of them) to its closest Stategraph counterpart.

 Lifecycle